How to Deal with Black Mold in New Jersey

 What Does Mold Look Like?

 When trying to identify mold, physical color is not the only identifier.
 Mold typically presents as white, black, grey, brown or green.
 It can be powdery or appear in large or small splotches.
 Not all mold that is black in color is necessarily “black mold,” and not all “black mold” is actually black in color.
-If you are unsure of what you might be looking at, call a profession so they can offer you their professional opinion and a peace of mind.
+If you are unsure of what you might be looking at, call a professional so they can offer you their professional opinion and a peace of mind.

 New Jersey Black Mold Removal